-B.4.
 Engagement Quality Review

-In light of certain audit performance deficiencies described in Part II.A (and summarized in Part I.A), questions exist about the effectiveness of the Firm's system of quality control with respect to the execution of engagement quality reviews in compliance with AS 1220, Engagement Quality Review.
-An engagement quality review performed with due professional care in compliance with AS 1220 should have detected, and resulted in the Firm addressing, the deficiencies described in Part II.A related to the testing of a business combination and issuance of an audit report on prior year financial statements for which the Firm had not performed an audit.
-[Issuer A]
+In light of the audit performance deficiencies described in Part II.A (and summarized in Part I.A), questions exist about the effectiveness of the Firm's system of quality control with respect to the execution of engagement quality reviews in compliance with AS 1220, Engagement Quality Review.
+An engagement quality review performed with due professional care in compliance with AS 1220 should have detected, and resulted in the Firm addressing, each of the deficiencies described in Part II.A which were in an area in which the engagement team had identified a fraud risk.
+[Issuers A and B]

-B.5.
 PCAOB Standards and Rules

-The table below lists the specific PCAOB standards and rules that are primarily related to the descriptions of defects in, or criticisms of, the Firm's system of quality control included in this Part of the report.12
+The table below lists the specific PCAOB standards and rules that are primarily related to the descriptions of defects in, or criticisms of, the Firm's system of quality control included in this Part of the report.13

-PCAOB Standards / Rules Part II Sections AS 1015, Due Professional Care in the Performance of Work B.1, B.2, B.3, and B.4 AS 1220, Engagement Quality Review B.4 AS 1301, Communications with Audit Committees B.3 AS 2401, Consideration of Fraud in a Financial Statement Audit B.2 QC 20, System of Quality Control for a CPA Firm's Accounting and Auditing Practice В
+PCAOB Standards / Rules AS 1015, Due Professional Care in the Performance of Work AS 1220, Engagement Quality Review QC 20, System of Quality Control for a CPA Firm's Accounting and Auditing Practice

-This table does not necessarily include reference to every standard or rule that may have been related to the criticisms or potential defects that are included in Part II.
+13 This table does not necessarily include reference to every standard or rule that may have been related to the criticisms or potential defects that are included in Part II.